cschlote/acme-lw-d/README.md

 ```
 $ ./acme-lw-d
-THIS IS ALPHA SOFTWARE.
-Running against staging environment!
 Usage: acme_client <options>
 -k            --key Required: The path to private key of ACME account.
 (PEM file)
 -p      --domainkey Required: The path to your private key for X509 certificates (PEM file)